vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/guide/advanced/seo.md

 The plugin works out of the box.
 Without any config, it will extract information from the page content as much as possible to complete the necessary tags required by OGP and JSON-LD.

-By default, the plugin will read the SiteConfig, ThemeConfig and page frontmatter to automatically generate tags as much as possible.
+By default, the plugin will read the site config and page frontmatter to automatically generate tags as much as possible.
 Such as site name, page title, page type, writing date, last update date, and article tags are all automatically generated.

 The following are the `<meta>` tags and their values that will be injected into `<head>` by default: